SAVE OUR WILDLIFE FOUNDATION INC.

 Joeys normally come in dehydrated unless they've just been removed from a recently deceased mother.
 Using the skin of their shoulders or on the bridge of their nose you can check hydration status with a simple pinch test.

 Joeys that are dehydrated should be warmed-up and then given 10% of their body-weight in subcutaneous fluids.
-Offering milk to a possum that is dehydrated can result in further dehydration and should be avoided.
+Offering milk to a possum that is dehydrated (or the wrong milk formula) can result in further dehydration and should be avoided.

 Adults